Walking and hiking holiday in the villages of Transylvania and the Carpathian mountains. 6 days private trip with English speaking guide.

 In terms of the sightseeing tours, we already pointed out what are the main things to see in Sibiu.

 If you are a more active tourist there are a lot of things to be done in Sibiu and around.
-If you like walking, you can reach the Astra Museum on feet, without using public transportation or the car.
+If you like walking, you can reach the Astra Museum by feet, without using public transportation or the car.
 It’s around 40 minutes walk from downtown, and you can use the Sub Arini parc alleys to get there.
 Or you can rent a bike and arrive there must faster, the bicycle lane is stretching from downtown to the neighbouring villages.
 If you like off-road biking, there a lot of marked trails around the city, you can find them easily, as they are marked with the “C” letter.
+One of the biking paths is starting from the Zoo, passes through Dumbrava forest, just outside of the Zoo and the Astra Museum and reaches Rasinari village.
+From there there are many options: you can push your limits by trying to bike as far as Paltinis on the asphalt road or to stay on the offroad biking path and return to Sibiu, through Cisnadioara.

 Another popular sheep cheese is the “burduf” cheese, a salted kneaded cheese, with a buttery and creamy consistency, with a strong flavour.
 It is a salty cheese that is traditionally produced in the sheepfolds on the alpine pastures, and which is the best accompaniment to another traditional dish, polenta (cornmeal).

-You will find these cheeses in the Cibin Market ( the daily farmers market), or at the Saturdays Farmers Market near the Sports Arena.
-Also, a smaller market is organised every Friday, in the Old Town, in the Huet Square.
+You will find these cheeses in the Cibin Market (the daily farmers market), or at the Saturdays Farmers Market near the Sports Arena.
+Also, a smaller market is organised every Friday, in the Old Town, in Huet Square.

 If you are looking for street food, the main pedestrian street in Sibiu, Nicolae Balcescu street, is the place with a high density and doughnuts and bagel shops.
 You will find a wide range of bagels (Romanian – covrig).
 Simple, salty, with seeds, gratin, with different fillings (jams, chocolate), you can surely find something to your taste.

 Sibiu boasts a great range of restaurants if we refer to city size.
 Romanian and Italian cuisine predominates, but there are a few restaurateurs who wanted to get out of the ordinary.
-One of them is Syndicat Gourmet, a small restaurant hidden in the Lower Town.
-Their menu is based on seasonal local ingredients and proposes, on the one hand, a reinterpretation of the Transylvanian cuisine and, on the other, an Indian fusion.
-In the same directions goes Hochmeister, but their menu is bringing together local and central European recipes under the chef’s personal touch.
+One of them is Hochmeister, as their menu is bringing together local and central European recipes under the chef’s personal touch.
 The chef from Pasaj restaurant managed to put in the same place simplicity with the refinement, having as final aim the food.
 The menu is compact and blends local and international cuisine, with an inclination to use mostly local produce.

 If you are looking for a traditional Romanian restaurant in Sibiu, you can choose from Crama Sibiul Vechi, in the Old Town and Dobrun, located at a walking distance from the citadel walls.
 And if you’re interested to go where locals are eating, you can choose from Grand Plaza and Prima.
 These restaurants are not fancy, but they offer simple, tasty food in pantagruelic portions.